ArtSabintsev/Siren/README.md

 If you currently don't have an app in the store, change your bundleID to one that is already in the store.
 In the sample app packaged with this library, we use the [App Store Connect](https://itunes.apple.com/app/id1234793120) app's bundleID: `com.apple.AppStoreConnect`.

-For your convenience, you may turn on debugging statements by setting `self.debugEnabled = true` before calling the `checkVersion()` method.

 ## App Store Submissions
 The App Store reviewer will **not** see the alert.
 The version in the App Store will always be older than the version being reviewed.